Skip to main content

 Example Answer

 “The bug cycle begins when a tester identifies a defect during testing.
 First, the bug is documented and assigned to the development team.
 If the bug is valid, it is given a priority level and moves to the ‘in-progress’ stage for resolution.
 Once the developer fixes the issue, the bug is returned to the QA team for retesting.
 If it passes retesting, the bug is marked as ‘closed.’
-If not, it’s sent back to the development team.
-In my previous role, I used tools like JIRA to manage the bug cycle efficiently, ensuring clear communication and timely resolution.”
+If not, it’s sent back to the development team.”

 8. What is a bug leakage and bug release, and which of them impacts the final product more?